-Certificates cannot be used for money transactions (e.g. credit-card payments via e-shop) or any other transactions that are not included in the first paragraph of section 1.4.1.
+Certificates cannot be used for money transactions (e.g. credit-card payments via e-shop) or for services or systems that, in the case of disruption or failure, lead to considerable tangible or intangible damage or danger of life or any other uses that are not included in the first paragraph of section 1.4.1.